How To Setup BYOC Cameras For POE Hub

-This guide will walk you through setting up your Uniview cameras with your BYOC (Bring Your Own Camera) hub.
+This guide will walk you through setting up BYOC (Bring Your Own Camera) cameras for use with the POE hub (see list of supported cameras).
 While the instructions below specifically reference Uniview cameras, the general setup process applies to all BYOC-compatible cameras.
 If you're using a different approved camera model, some steps may vary.

 For model-specific instructions, refer to the guides below: